Mushahid2521/FaceRecognition_with_MATLAB/README.md

 - Run ```takeImage_predict.m``` which takes continuous image and shows predictions with a bounding box.

 ## Note:
 - No need to take the image of face only.
-It finds the face itself and only use the face for training and prediction.
+It finds the face itself and use the face for training and prediction.

 ## Example:
  ![sample](https://github.com/Mushahid2521/FaceRecognition_with_MATLAB/blob/master/sample.jpg)